 Being involved in a truck accident is an experience no one should have to go through.
 Unfortunately, every year thousands of people are injured or lose their lives in devastating truck crashes in the U.S. The financial consequences associated with this type of accident can be even more overwhelming as medical bills keep piling up.
-The Baltimore truck accident attorneys at the Law Offices of Randolph Rice invite you to keep reading as we discuss whether you should sue the truck driver or the trucking company following an accident.
+The Baltimore truck accident attorneys at the Rice, Murtha & Psoras invite you to keep reading as we discuss whether you should sue the truck driver or the trucking company following an accident.

 Who Should I Sue After a Truck Accident in Maryland?